openbibleinfo/Bible-Passage-Reference-Parser-Languages/README.md

 - `short_plural`: translation-specific plural short form

 ### tests

-Optional per-language Jasmine tests can be added to `data/<lang>.yaml`:
+Optional per-language Jasmine tests can be added to `data/<lang>.yaml` (see pol.yaml for an example):
 ```yaml
 tests:
   - text: "Rdz 1:1"